-- The sustainable growth and expansion of all types of business in rural areas both through conversion of existing buildings and well designed new buildings - The development and diversification of agricultural and other land based rural businesses - Sustainable rural tourism and leisure development which respect the character of the countryside..." - 5.3.42.
+- The sustainable growth and expansion of all types of business in rural areas both through conversion of existing buildings and well designed, beautiful new buildings; - The development and diversification of agricultural and other land based rural businesses; - Sustainable rural tourism and leisure development which respect the character of the countryside..." - 5.3.21.
 Future equestrian use of land within the Parish should not result in a further proliferation of large-scale areas of paddocks which are broken down into smaller paddocks.
 The provision of stables and other associated buildings should be kept to the minimum and should be sensitive to the location and surrounding area.
 Riding arenas both indoor and outdoor should not dominate the landscape or require extensive external lighting.
 All buildings should relate in siting and scale to those in the area and respect existing views.
-Where a change of use takes place from agricultural land and the equestrian use ceases, it would be beneficial in landscape terms, if the land could revert to former agricultural use and field pattern.
+Where a change of use takes place from agricultural land and the equestrian use ceases, it would be beneficial in landscape terms, if the land could revert to former agricultural use and field pattern. - 5.3.22.
+The following policy relates to the development of equestrian facilities.
+Reference should be made in the first instance to the relevant policies in the Test Valley Borough and New Forest National Park Local Plans.
+These policies include, but are not limited to Policies E1, E2, E5 and E6 in the Test Valley Borough Revised Local Plan and DP51, DP52 and DP53 in the National Park Local Plan.